 Milestones are landmark events that must happen in the course of carrying out your project.

-Apart from having thus unique milestone as part of your project, you also have to know what it will cost to achieve each of these milestones.
+Apart from having this unique milestone as part of your project, you also have to know what it will cost to achieve each of these milestones.

 #4 Related document

-There is the need for you to have a list of references that are used to create Project charter.
+There is the need for you to have a list of references that are used to create a Project Charter.

 This will assist stakeholders that want to do further clarification to visit that reference materials.